radcamp/radcamp.github.io/SanFrancisco2024/PCA_API.md

 ## Quick guide (tl;dr)
-The following cell shows the quickest way to results using the small simulated dataset in `/ipyrad-workshop`.
+The following cell shows the quickest way to results using the small simulated dataset.
 Complete explanation of all of the features and options of the PCA module is the focus of the rest of this tutorial.
 Copy this code into a new notebook cell (you can add new cells with the *+* button on the toolbar) and run it.